If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - Genetic effect on future bees.
 The drone bees pass their genes to future bees, which influence behavior such as hygiene, aggression, dormancy, and many others.

 - One of the ways honeybees regulate interior temperatures is through clustering.
 This is particularly common during colder months such as winter.
-The young brood heavily relies on the adult bees since they are stenothermic.
-The collective clustering of worker and drone bees help keep temperatures within the required range.
+The young brood heavily relies on adult bees since they are stenothermal.
+The collective clustering of worker and drone bees helps keep temperatures within the required range.
 It is worth mentioning that drone bees produce 1-1/2 times more heat than worker bees due to their size.
 They are therefore crucial in heat generation.

 What Does Drone Comb Look Like?

-The drone comb is not everyone’s cup of tea.
+Drone comb is not everyone’s cup of tea.
 This can be attributed to the fact that the drone honeybee is the least appreciated.
-Nearly all beekeepers have a preference to worker bees since these perform the most work within the colony.
+Nearly all beekeepers have a preference for worker bees since these perform the most work within the colony.
 The drone bee is viewed as lazy and least useful.
 This is a misconception that should be avoided.
 Each honeybee has a role to play, however small the task might appear.

-It therefore follows that every honeybee colony will instinctively raise only a few drone bees at one time.
-It is particularly common for honeybee colonies to build drone combs during swarming seasons.
+It, therefore, follows that every honeybee colony will instinctively raise only a few drone bees at one time.
+It is particularly common for honeybee colonies to build drone comb during swarming seasons.
 This is usually during spring.
 Consequently, the worker bees will create drone cells that are larger in size, unlike others.

-For domesticated honeybees the task of building drone cells proves to be a challenge.
+For domesticated honeybees, the task of building drone cells proves to be a challenge.
 This is unlike feral bees that can build these drone-size cells with so much ease.
-This is the case since the beekeeper has put in place standard sized frames that tend to be worker cell sized.
+This is the case since the beekeeper has put in place standard-sized frames that tend to be worker-cell-sized.
 What this means is that worker bees have to design the drone cells by utilizing available space which is limiting.
-You will therefore find the drone cells in most unlikely areas.
+You will therefore find the drone cells in the most unlikely areas.
 For instance, drone cells can be found between boxes.
 You might also find drone cells in damaged honeycombs.
 Combs that also have holes in them can be utilized for making drone cells as well.

 Identifying Drone Cells